 Long-Term Impact on Early Retirement Savings

-Early withdrawals reduce your nest egg’s growth potential.
-For instance, a $50,000 withdrawal at 55 could be worth $80,000 by 65 at a 5% annual return.
-To protect your financial future, consult an advisor to ensure your funds last through your retirement planning years.
+Early withdrawals reduce future growth.
+For instance, $50,000 withdrawn at 55 could grow to about $80,000 by 65 at a 5% annual return.
+Make sure your plan sustains your time horizon.

 Real-Life Examples: How the Rule Works